 So what is M43 travel photography?
-Well basically, it’s travel photography using the light and compact micro four thirds camera system.
+Well, it’s travel photography using the light and compact micro four-thirds camera system.

 For example, the IBIS (In Body Image Stabilization) of m43 is second to none and will allow you to handhold in darker conditions without a tripod.

-As far as DOF (Depth of Field) is concerned, it’s really a non-issue if you use any of the pro and premium f1.2 and f1.8 lenses.
+As far as DOF (Depth of Field) is concerned, it’s a non-issue if you use any pro and premium f1.2 and f1.8 lenses.

 Have you ever seen photos from the Zuiko 75mm f1.8?
 Absolutely “Bokehlicious.”

 Travel photography isn’t only about your vacation snapshots but mainly about capturing a feeling, emotion, or a destination’s flavor.
 It’s about storytelling; the people, the landscape, the mood, and the area.